iagopinal/phd_bioinformatics/README.md

-Transcriptome profiling and longitudinal cohort studies of myositis subsets
+# Transcriptome profiling and longitudinal cohort studies of myositis subsets

-Iago Pinal Fernández
+Author: Iago Pinal Fernández

 A thesis presented for the degree of Doctor of Philosophy in Bioinformatics